jalik/js-logger/README.md

 ## Setting a default context

-It is possible to define a default context when creating the logger.
+It is possible to define a `defaultContext` when creating the logger.
 This context will be passed to all log events and may be overwritten for each log.

 ```js
 import { Logger } from '@jalik/logger';